jessicamdearr/jdfoodie/_posts/2015-09-23-lilian-to-canada.md

-<p>A few years ago, my good friend took me out for some Mexican food at Javier's, and I have been hooked ever since.
+<p>A few years ago, my good friend Lilian took me out for some Mexican food at Javier's, and I have been hooked ever since.
 It could get a little expensive but it is definitely worth it.
-I love the flavors they put into their dishes, especially into their ceviches.</p>
+I love the flavors they put into their dishes, especially into their ceviches.
+Since Lilian was leaving for Canada the next day, I found it the perfect excuse to head over to Javier's for some fun!</p>

 <div class="photo-array">
 <img src="/images/posts/2015-09-23-lilian-to-canada/enchilada3.jpg"/><img src="/images/posts/2015-09-23-lilian-to-canada/ceviche.jpg"/><img src="/images/posts/2015-09-23-lilian-to-canada/habanero_marg.jpg"/>